arnaudt-bojan/arnaudt-bojan/replit.md

-# Upshop - E-Commerce Platform
+# Upfirst - E-Commerce Platform

 ## Overview
-Upshop is an e-commerce platform designed for creators and brands to sell various product types: in-stock, pre-order (with deposit), made-to-order, and wholesale.
+Upfirst is an e-commerce platform designed for creators and brands to sell various product types: in-stock, pre-order (with deposit), made-to-order, and wholesale.
 It aims to provide a seamless buying and selling experience with a unified user model.
 Key capabilities include product browsing, a shopping cart, authenticated checkout, a comprehensive seller dashboard for product and order management, and a B2B wholesale system with invitation-only access.
 The platform also integrates advanced social media advertising features with AI optimization, robust payment processing, and NFT minting for buyers.

 ## User Preferences
 - **Communication Style**: I prefer clear, concise explanations with a focus on actionable steps.